 There may be circumstances where access to all or part of the premises is not possible on safety or security grounds (see also Section 2.4.1 Police or Security Operations).
-In this event the Assessor must explain why they could not access these spaces, and fully document the reasons on the Assessor Portal Online Form.
+In this event the Assessor must explain why they could not access these spaces, and fully document the reasons on the Assessor Portal.
 If there are known impacts on the quality of the information obtained for the assessment then these must also be fully described.

 Importantly, if an Assessor is concerned that a space is unsafe, they should not enter the space until they have assurance that the space is safe and/or have adequate processes and measures in place to ensure safety as per Section 5.2 Safe work methods.